kipkir/alx-system_engineering-devops/0x02-shell_redirections/README.md

-removes all letters c and C
+displays all users and their home directories sorted by user